openscopeproject/InteractiveHtmlBom/README.md

 Generated html page is tested in Chrome and Firefox.
 IE will not be supported, patches for other browsers are welcome.

-Edge is currently broken because of https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/8816771/
+Edge works but saving settings/checkboxes is currently broken because of https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/8816771/

 # License and credits